codephile1221/project2019/README.md

 # README
-## project2019 for comoputer science class 11
+## project2019 for computer science class 11
 program to encrypt text with caesar cipher and decrypt it. thinking of implementing more ciphers may need to download more ram for running the program.